axysrofa1914583/basketroll/README.md

-The NBA (National Basketball Association) was founded on June 6, 1946, as the Basketball Association of America (BAA) and merged with the National Basketball League (NBL) in 1949 to form the NBA.
+The first Wimbledon Championships, the oldest tennis tournament in the world, was held in 1877 at the All England Lawn Tennis and Croquet Club in Wimbledon, London.